Lz027/Integration-with-api---sesion-6-mockapi/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.

----
-## Modifications for Session 6

-**Goal:** Implement a Bottom Tab Navigator to switch between the existing Movie List (Ghibli API) and a new Song List (OpenWhyd API).

-**Implemented by:** Ahmed Masoud Baghni (20230040030)
----
-## Modifications for Mock API Integration

-**Goal:** This project was modified by an AI agent to integrate a new mock API endpoint and update the application's functionality.

-**Steps Performed:**

-1.  **Cloned the original repository:** `https://github.com/Lz027/Integration-with-api---sesion-6-modified.git`
-2.  **Installed Dependencies:** All project dependencies were installed using `npm install`.
-3.  **API Integration:**
-    *   A new mock API endpoint was provided: `https://6901ab8ab208b24affe33ab3.mockapi.io/api/v1/songs`
-    *   The initial instructions included web-based JavaScript (`document.getElementById`) which is incompatible with React Native.
-    *   The code was adapted to the React Native environment in `src/screens/SongListScreen.tsx`.
-    *   The implementation now uses React hooks (`useState`, `useEffect`) to fetch and manage the song data.
-    *   A `FlatList` component is used to display the song data in a performant way.
-4.  **Pushed to New Repository:** The final, modified project was pushed to this new repository.